A Basic Portrait Kit - Off Camera Flash (OCF)

 The images below were lit using a speedlite either directly ( or zoomed head) for a hard light or by bouncing off a white wall to create a larger source offering a softer light.

-When it’s time to add a modifier go for a 60” convertible or shoot through umbrella.
+When it’s time to add a modifier go for a 60 or 40” convertible or shoot through umbrella.
 They are cheap and very flexible in terms of what can be done with them.

 The images below were all lit by a 60” umbrella and a single light.
 One has a white bounce card in for a little fill.
 Can you spot it?